top of page

 Work travel, commuting and donation distribution

-No requirement for commuting, for meetings public transport is used where best possible.
+Our employees all work remotely.
+Therefore we have no requirement for commuting, for meetings public transport is used where best possible. â€‹

-For larger transportation joint forces are made with a trucking company to ensure best usage of routing and also comes with a fleet meeting the London Low Emissions Zone requirements and having replaced their larger trucks with the efficient Euro 6 vehicles featuring exhaust gas recycling.
+For larger transportation requirements, joint forces are made with a trucking company to ensure best usage of routing and also comes with a fleet meeting the London Low Emissions Zone requirements and having replaced their larger trucks with the efficient Euro 6 vehicles featuring exhaust gas recycling.
 We use HVO fuel for these trucks wherever possible.

 Furthermore, we are using bike couriers and electric vehicle couriers as much as possible, using companies such as XeroE, or Zhero.

-Over the next 12 months we look to optimise our transportation routes, and opt for electric vehicles and bike couriers as much as possible.
+Over the next 12 months we will look to further optimise our transportation routes, and opt for electric vehicles and bike couriers as much as possible. â€‹

 Scope 3 - Waste